ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/prototypes/manager/system/genai/examples/genai_demo/multiple_logic_files/docs/readme_genai_example.md

 It takes a few moments.

-Interim: you may need to add the following to the docs/logic/*.prompt files:
+Interim: maybe need to add the following to the docs/logic/*.prompt files (tho think not):

         <responseFormat>
         class Rule(BaseModel):